WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/plurals.md

 # Plurals

-Avoid pluralizing symbols, signs, and individual letters by adding an apostrophe and an *s* at the end.

-[warning] Not Recommended:  [/warning]
-[tip] Recommended:  [/tip]

-## Plurals and abbreviations
+If a singular noun ends without an *-s*, add an *s* at the end to get its plural form.
+If a singular noun ends with an *-s, -ss, -sh, -ch, -x, or -z*, add an *es* at the end to get its plural from.
+Additional information on plurals and their exceptions can be found [on Wikipedia](https://en.wikipedia.org/wiki/English_plurals).
+- computer - computers
+- page - pages
+- tax - taxes
+- bias - biases

+To pluralize a number, add an *-s* at the end.
+Don't add an *s* in abbreviations of measurements to indicate plurality.
+For example, 50 mi or 10 mm.
+- the 2000s
+- the '70s

 Don't use apostrophes to form plurals of abbreviations.
 The plural of an abbreviation can be formed like any other regular term; if the abbreviation is for a singular noun, add a lowercase *s* to form its plural.
 If the abbreviation is for a plural noun, don't add an *s*.
-Examples include APIs, CMSs, IDEs.
 Also ensure that the possessive form of the word (an apostrophe *'* before the *s*) is not used.
+- APIs
+- CMSs
+- IDEs

 For additional information, refer "Abbreviations".

+Avoid pluralizing symbols, signs, and individual letters by adding an apostrophe and an *s* at the end.

+**Examples**

+[warning] Not Recommended: Invalid characters include x's, $'s, @'s, and #'s. [/warning]
+[tip] Recommended: Invalid characters include the letter *x* and the symbols $, @, and #. [/tip]

 ## Plurals in parentheses

 Don't put optional plurals in parentheses, rather use either the plural or singular form of the word.
 Determine a word form that is most appropriate for your documentation and stay consistent with its usage.
 If it is essential to indicate both, use *one or more*.

+**Examples**

 [warning] Not Recommended: To see your existing post(s), go to the Posts page. [/warning]
 [tip] Recommended: To see your existing posts, go to the Posts page. [/tip]